 - If you confirm a Foreign Exchange Contract for the incorrect amount or currency you will be responsible for any differences in the value of the Foreign Exchange Contract as a result of any cancellation of the Foreign Exchange Contract or a change in the Exchange Rates (see Section 3.4.3 for more details).
 If the relevant underlying foreign exchange market has moved in a way that is unfavourable to you, you may suffer a loss; - You are responsible for ensuring your Foreign Exchange Contracts are within your PayAnyone limit on the Value Date.
+All Foreign Currency transfers to and from your Foreign Currency Account are included in the PayAnyone limit on that day.
 If a Foreign Exchange Contract results in you exceeding your PayAnyone limit on the Value Date and you do not contact us within 48 hours to increase this limit or we are unable to contact you, we may need to cancel or Buy-Back the Foreign Exchange Contract and you will be liable for any differences in the value as a result; - The Exchange Rate displayed within the Quote Box (or similar) on BOQ SmartFX is available for a limited period.
 Failure to confirm this rate within the available time limit may ultimately result in unfavourable changes to the value of your Foreign Exchange Contract.
-If there is a technology issue when confirming Foreign Exchange Contracts on SmartFX. including system and internet outages this may result in your Foreign Exchange Contract not being confirmed.
-If you do not receive a confirmation of your Foreign Exchange Contract or your Foreign Exchange Contract does not display it is important that you contact us so we can investigate the cause; - If you are approved for Limit Orders (Market Orders) in BOQ SmartFX you are aware of the same risks as outlined in Section 3.3.2 (Market Orders); - A payment may be blocked or delayed in order for the Bank to comply with laws in Australia or any other country, including laws in relation to Anti-money laundering, counter-terrorism financing and sanctions.
+If there is a technology issue when confirming Foreign Exchange Contracts on SmartFX, including system and internet outages this may result in your Foreign Exchange Contract not being confirmed.
+If you do not receive a confirmation of your Foreign Exchange Contract or your Foreign Exchange Contract does not display it is important that you contact us so we can investigate the cause; - If you are approved for Limit Orders (Market Orders) in BOQ SmartFX you are aware of the same risks as outlined in Section 3.3.2 (Market Orders);

+- A payment may be blocked or delayed in order for the Bank to comply with laws in Australia or any other country, including laws in relation to Anti-money laundering, counterterrorism financing and sanctions.
 You may not be able to recover the value of the payment or any interest if payment is blocked or delayed; - Payments may be delayed due to requirements of overseas banks and regulators; and - Unauthorised users may gain access to your Foreign Currency Accounts on BOQ SmartFX and view your Foreign Currency Account details, Foreign Exchange Contract transaction details or transact using your log in details.
-It is important that you take adequate security steps to protect your security identification and any other security tokens we provide for use with BOQ SmartFX.
+It is important that you take adequate security steps to protect your security identification and any other security tokens we provide for use with BOQ SmartFX. - Losses for unauthorised transactions will be determined in accordance with the ePayments Code, where it applies.